Western theater of the American Revolutionary War: 1775 to 1776: Neutrality and small raids

-Initially, both the British and the Continental Congress sought to keep western American Indians out of the war.
-At Fort Pitt in October 1775, American and Indian leaders reaffirmed the boundary established by Dunmore's War the previous year.
-Without British support, Indian leaders such as Chief Blackfish (Shawnee) and Pluggy (Mingo) raided into Kentucky, hoping to drive the settlers out.
-Governor Patrick Henry of Virginia wanted to retaliate by attacking Pluggy's Town in the Ohio Country, but he canceled the expedition for fear that the militia would be unable to distinguish between neutral and hostile Indians, and thus make enemies of the neutral Lenape and Shawnees.
+Initially, both the British and the Continental Congress sought to keep Native Americans in the west out of the war.
+At Fort Pitt in October 1775, American and Native American leaders reaffirmed the boundary established by Dunmore's War the previous year.
+Without British support, indigenous leaders such as Chief Blackfish (Shawnee) and Pluggy (Mingo) raided into what is now Kentucky, hoping to drive out the white settlers.
+Governor Patrick Henry of Virginia wanted to retaliate by attacking Pluggy's Town in the Ohio Country, but he canceled the expedition for fear that the militia would be unable to distinguish between neutral and hostile Native Americans, and thus make enemies of the neutral Lenape (also Delaware) and Shawnees.
 Nevertheless, Shawnees and Lenape became increasingly divided over whether or not to take part in the war.
 While leaders such as White Eyes (Lenape) and Cornstalk (Shawnee) urged neutrality, Buckongahelas (Lenape) and Blue Jacket (Shawnee) decided to fight against the Americans.

-In Kentucky, isolated settlers and hunters became the frequent target of attacks, compelling many to return to the East.
+In Kentucky, isolated white settlers and hunters became the frequent target of attacks by Native Americans defending their territory, compelling many white settlers to return to the East.
 By late spring of 1776, fewer than 200 colonists remained in Kentucky, primarily at the fortified settlements of Boonesborough, Harrodsburg, and Logan's Station.
-In December 1776, Pluggy was killed in an attack on McClellan's Station, which was located on the site of present Georgetown, Kentucky.
+In December 1776, Pluggy was killed in an attack on McClellan's Station, which was located on the site of presentday Georgetown, Kentucky.